 Impact Business Leaders (IBL)

 IBL offers a 7-day practitioner led orientation workshop, personal career advising, and job matching services for individuals looking to transition into a social impact career with the primary goal being to help solve the talent problem in social enterprise while also connecting professionals with meaningful careers.
-Following the success of running 4 regional programs in 2015 (Kenya, India, UK and US) with paying participants, 2016 will see IBL adding an additional program to cover Continental Europe, based at the Rotterdam School of Management.
+IBL has currently 5 regional programs in Kenya, India, the UK, the US and the Netherlands.

-Our newest partner Makerversity in its first full year of operations in the UK, Makerversity achieved significant impact: 72 jobs created, 900 young people involved in learning programs at Makerversity, 40,000+ visitors from the general public and £5.5 million in investment and funding for its members.
-TSCSF is supporting Makerversity’s set up in the Netherlands (Amsterdam in the Old Naval Shipyard at the Marineterrein).
-Makerversity Amsterdam opened on 1st April 2016 and the Makerversity Learning Lab is now open to the public.
+In its first full year of operations in the UK, Makerversity achieved significant impact: 72 jobs created, 900 young people involved in learning programs at Makerversity, 40,000+ visitors from the public and £5.5 million in investment and funding for its members.
+Based on the success of Makerversity in the UK, TSCSF helped fund its expansion into the Netherlands.
+The newly set up Makerversity NL has impacted almost 3000 learners and 150 startups.
+It has also supported and hosted numerous educational programmes such as being the host of Amsterdam’s Maker festival welcoming over 15000 visitors.
+Makerversity Amsterdam opened on 1st April 2016 and its Learning Lab (located in the Old Naval Shipyard at the Marineterrein) is now open to the public.

 The Royal Academy of Engineering Africa Prize for Innovation

-The Prize is part of the RAE’s continuing efforts to promote engineering as an enabler of international development and encourages ambitious and talented African engineers to apply their skills to develop scaleable solutions to development challenges (energy, water, sanitation, education).
+The Prize is part of the RAE’s continuing efforts to promote engineering as an enabler of international development and encourages ambitious and talented African engineers to apply their skills to develop scalable solutions to development challenges (energy, water, sanitation, education).
 It promotes Africa’s innovation capacity through a call for proposals from African engineers and academic institutions and provides six months of training and mentoring for a shortlist of applicants.
 Following this period, finalists present their innovations before a judging panel at a high-profile event in Africa.
 A winner is then chosen to receive the £25,000 prize and the other finalists receive £10,000 each.
-The Prize operates annually over a three year period initially.
-The Prize is not in the second phase and this years final winner will be selected on 26th May 2016.
+The Prize operates annually and is currently in its fourth cycle.

 Shortlist aims to dramatically improve how job seekers identify career opportunities and how small and growing businesses source and screen talent.
 Focused on mid-level job openings, the Shortlist approach combines a suite of digital tools that lead to a lower cost yet more effective recruitment process, while providing every candidate with meaningful feedback on their application.
 Shortlist is one of five winners of the Argidius Foundation’s Talent Challenge.